‘American Idol’ Recap: Katy Perry Cries Over A Bullied Contestant & Gushes Over Taylor Swift

 More auditions took place on episode three of the ‘American Idol’ revival and they were filled with both touching and hilarious moments.
 Check out the details here!

 The exciting American Idol revival returned for its third episode on Mar.
 18 with more eager hopefuls who are filled with raw talent and looking for their chances to head on over to Hollywood to officially compete in one of television’s most popular music competition shows.
-Judges Lionel Richie, Katy Perry and Luke Bryan sit back at the judges table and get ready for another round of auditions that start in Savannah, Georgia.
+Judges Lionel Richie, Katy Perry and Luke Bryan sat back at the judges table and got ready for another round of auditions that started in Savannah, Georgia.

 Crystal Alicea, a 20-year-old karaoke singer from Winterhaven, FL is the first to try out.
 Her bright red hair and sensitive attitude make her instantly likable.
 Although she admits that she regularly struggles with confidence, she sings “Lay Me Down” by Sam Smith with a lot of feeling behind a strong voice.
 After the song, she gets emotional and explains that the song means a lot to her because it reminds her of her boyfriend, who she has been through a lot with.
 Katy, who was teary eyed during the performance, tells her she’s a little star with a fantastic personality and although she didn’t know where the song was going at first, she’s glad she eventually opened up in the middle of it.
 Lionel thinks she’s refreshing and Luke asks her to bring in her boyfriend.
 After he walks into the audition room, Katy asks Crystal’s love if he has ever been in a long distance relationship before admitting she thinks it could be good because Crystal’s going to Hollywood.